lawalletio/la-wallet-monorepo/apps/docs/react/getting-started.md

 ## Manual Installation

-To manually add Wagmi to your project, install the required packages.
+To manually add LaWallet to your project, install the required packages.

 ::: code-group